couchbaselabs/mobile-testkit/testsuites/listener/shared/client_sg/README.md

 ## Executing listener/shared/client_sg functional tests

 The client_sg functional test test a client LiteServ application with a Sync Gateway backed by a Couchbase Server

 - The client LiteServ application can be run with the following platforms
+    - android
+    - ios
+    - macosx
+    - net-mono
-    - Android
+    - net-msft

+- Using one of the following storage engines
-    - iOS
+    - SQLite
-    - Mac OSX
+    - SQLCipher
-    - Mono
+    - ForestDB
-    - .NET
+    - ForestDB+Encryption

- - Sync Gateway can be run in either channel cache ('cc') or distributed index ('di') modes
+- Sync Gateway can be run in the following modes
+    - cc = channel cache
+    - di = distributed index (SG Accel)

 These commands must be run from the root directory of the mobile-testkit repo.